 4. Automates notifications to residents

-The proptech that powers an intelligent package room enables you to send automated alerts to residents.
-When you install a ButterflyMX package room, delivery drivers use the built-in directory to select which residents they have packages for.
+The proptech that powers a package room enables you to send automated alerts to residents.
+When you install a ButterflyMX package room, delivery drivers use the intercom’s directory to select which residents they have packages for.
 This process triggers an automatic notification to each resident through the ButterflyMX mobile app.

 When the resident gets the push notification on their smartphone, they’ll know they’ve received a package.
 Plus, since the notifications are automated, your building staff won’t have to bother alerting residents of their delivery.